-Your product may have some of the following pre-configured rules:Front-facing LED Activation: LiveStream: When the microphone is turned on and a live stream is received, then the front-facing LED on the audio device will turn green.Front-facing LED activation: Recording: When the microphone is turned on and a recording is ongoing, then the front-facing LED on the audio device will turn green.Front-facing LED Activation: SIP: When the microphone is turned on and a SIP call is active, then the front-facing LED on the audio device will turn green.
+Your product may have some of the following pre-configured rules:Front-facing LED Activation: LiveStream: When the microphone is turned on and a live stream is received, then the front-facing LED on the audio device will turn green.Front-facing LED Activation: Recording: When the microphone is turned on and a recording is ongoing, then the front-facing LED on the audio device will turn green.Front-facing LED Activation: SIP: When the microphone is turned on and a SIP call is active, then the front-facing LED on the audio device will turn green.Front-facing CED Activation: SIP: When the microphone is turned on and a SIP call is active, then the front-facing LED on the audio device will turn green.
 You must enable SIP on the audio device before it can trigger this event.Pre-announcement tone: Play tone on incoming call: When a SIP call is made to the audio device, then the device plays a pre-defined audio clip.
 You must enable SIP for the audio device.
 For the SIP caller to hear a ring tone while the audio device plays the audio clip, you must configure the SIP account for the device to not answer the call automatically.Pre-announcement tone: Answer call after incoming call-tone: When the audio clip has ended, the incoming SIP-call is answered.
 You must enable SIP for the audio device, a pre-defined audio clip is played as long as the rule is active.
 You must enable SIP for the audio device.